AmandaStahlberg/MeFit-Frontend/README.md

 Clone the repository: git clone https://github.com/AmandaStahlberg/MeFit-Frontend.git Install dependencies: npm install
-To run the whole application you also need to set up the backend, which can be found here.
+To run the whole application you also need to set up the backend, which can be found [here](https://github.com/malmz90/Data_Persistence_and_Access.git)

 ## Usage